Apteco/ExampleFrontEndTask/README.md

 - Create a project **README.md** where you'll put your project description, notes, assumptions etc...
 - Include basic instructions on how to build and run your application in the README file.
 - Design the front end as you see fit.
-- When you're finished, send over a link to the repo and links to other relevent resources (if any).
+- When you're finished, send over a link to the repo and links to other relevant resources (if any).
 - Feel free to also include any feedback on the task itself!

 #### The Scenario